CorporateFounder/unitedStates_final/documentationEng/preambleEng.md

 The first practical application of Gesell's views was an experiment in 1932 in the Austrian town of Wörgl with a population of 3,000 people.

-This measure provides frequent course corrections, which allows this System to be as crisis-resistant and do not depreciate quickly.
+This measure provides frequent course corrections, which allows this System to be as resilient to the crisis and sustainably maintain its course.

+Why do we need an electoral system?
+I will give a real example from cryptocurrencies and you will understand why you need it.
+1. Bitcoin.
+Bitcoin is still debating whether to increase the block size or not.
+   This task cannot be solved within the framework of bitcoin, since there is no voting mechanism in bitcoin.
+   You cannot make a single decision in bitcoin because there is no legitimate decision making mechanism.
+2. Imagine that you have purchased mining equipment, and tomorrow the development team without your consent will cancel the mining, and go to the POS.
+Do you think this is impossible?
+Look at ethereum.
+3. You want to buy goods with cryptocurrency, but you know that if you transfer money to a scammer, then you won't be able to get your money back.
+How are you going to find out which of the sellers of goods is deceiver?
+In this system, you can see the current package of laws, where inside there will be a list all online stores you can trust.
+4. If you have a legal commercial dispute, you are citizens of different countries, how will you resolve this dispute?
+   This system already has elected judges who will resolve contentious issues within the framework of the rules of this network.
    There are two types of currencies in the system - digital dollars and digital stocks, 576 blocks can be mined per day, each block gives 200 coins each type.
    In this package they are
    ***src/main/java/International_Trade_Union/utils/UtilsBlock.java***

 Difficulty is determined by the formula and is corrected every half a day.
 ````